 All adults staying overnight in connection with a Scouting activity must be currently registered as an adult volunteer or an adult program participant.
 Adult volunteers must register in the position(s) they are serving in.
 Registration as a merit badge counselor position does not meet this requirement.
-See FAQ for more information and a list of approved adult registration fee required positions.
+See FAQ for list of approved adult registration fee required positions.
+Limited exception below for Cub Scout overnight Programs.